MohsenKasiri/CriticalPatients-shinydashboard/README.md

 ### Dependencies

 ### Installing

-The zip file can be installed right from GitHub.
+The zip file can be installed right from GitHub or alternatively downloaded using the following code in your R console:

 ```
 library(devtools)